spectrono/drl_p1_navigation/Report.md

 - Distributional DQN(opens in a new tab)
 - Noisy DQN

-A good start would probably be adding *Prioritized experience replay* because it only demands minimal changes of the current implementation and as stated in the Rainbow paper will provide much better performance than the vanilla DQN algorithm.
+A good start would probably be adding *Prioritized experience replay* because it only demands minimal changes of the current implementation and as stated in the *Rainbow* paper will provide better performance than the vanilla DQN algorithm.